 Start with a very small amount of cereal.

 Gradually feed a small amount.
-Some babies would do really good as they enjoy the semi-textured food a lot while some may have trouble learning how to eat.
+Some babies would do really well as they enjoy the semi-textured food a lot while some may have trouble learning how to eat.

-Art of eating takes time.
-It is a skill your baby has to learn and you have to be patient.
-Be prepared to all that mess but in the end, it’s all worth it.
+For babies, eating takes time.
+Since eating is a skill that your baby has to learn, and you have to be patient about it.
+Be prepared for all that mess because in the end, it’s all worth it.